Abarim Publications' online Biblical Greek Dictionary

 In older texts, the feminine noun αρετη (arete) appears to have denoted excellence of any kind but mostly of manly qualities (comparable to the Latin word virtus).
 Plato used it to convey moral excellence and virtue, and later authors ascribed the plural of αρετη (arete) to gods, in the meaning of glorious deeds, wonders, miracles.

-In the New Testament it occurs three times, twice in the epistles of Peter.
+In the New Testament it occurs 5 times; 5 see full concordance.
 In 1 Peter 2:9 it occurs in plural and is commonly translated with excellencies or praises.
-In 2 Peter 1:5 it's commonly translated with moral excellence or virtue.
-On this occasion it appears juxtaposed with δοξα (doxa), meaning glory or excellent reputation.
+In 2 Peter 1:3-5 it's commonly translated with moral excellence or virtue.
+On this occasion it appears juxtaposed with δοξα (doxa), meaning "glory" or excellent reputation.

 Paul uses this word in Philippians 4:8, where he writes, "Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, let your mind dwell on these things."

-Doubtlessly connected to the above is the verb αριστευω (aristeuo), meaning to be the best or bravest.
-This verb is not actually used in the Bible (apart from its contribution to a few names) but in the classics it may refer to people being the best at a certain activity (such as fighting) or of items such as fruits or lands as being of a superior quality.
-In English this verb survives in the word aristocracy.
+Doubtlessly connected to the above are the verb αριστευω (aristeuo) and noun αριστος (aristos), meaning (to be) the best or bravest.
+These words are not actually used in the Bible (apart from their contribution to a few names) but in the classics they may refer to people being the best at a certain activity (such as fighting) or of items such as fruits or lands as being of a superior quality.
+In English these words survives in the word aristocracy and of course the name Aristotle.